-The syndrome often causes a constant dull pain in the pelvic area that is said to worsen at different times and in varying situations.
-It’s more likely to develop in women who have previously given birth.
+The syndrome often causes constant dull pain in the pelvic area that’s said to worsen at different times and in varying situations.
+It’s more likely to develop in people who have previously given birth.

 - after standing up for a long time

 - in the days leading up to menstruation

 - in the late stages of pregnancy

 Besides the pain, people may experience other PCS symptoms as well as different combinations of these symptoms.
 The severity can also vary quite widely between individuals.
 These symptoms can include:

 - varicose veins around the vulva, buttocks, and legs